rbjones/www.rbjones.com/README.md

 In order to build this site (though its not clear why anyone else would want to do that) you would need to refer to the README file in the src directory.
 I try to keep a record there of how to make it work, mainly so that I can reproduce the build process whenever I have to migrate from one machine to another.
-However, this documentation is, I fear, unlikely to be quite as good as it should be, for which I apologies to anyone who might attempt to use it.
+However, this documentation is, I fear, unlikely to be quite as good as it should be, for which I apologise to anyone who might attempt to use it.

 Roger Bishop Jones